 Ten years after the global financial crisis, America’s restaurant companies continue to sit on large sums of cash.
-Yum!
-Brands, to name just one, had a stockpile of $1.5 billion in 2017.
+In the U.S., companies have allocated $5.1 trillion to buybacks from 2008–2018, with 2018 being a record year for stock repurchases (authorizations reached $1.1 trillion, with some of those announcements being for multi-year programs).

-Restaurants chains with capital reserves this large have a few options: they can buy back shares (which increases the value of the outstanding stock), boost dividend payouts to investors, or launch capital expenditure (CAPEX) initiatives.
+Restaurant chains with capital reserves this large have a few options: they can buy back shares, boost dividend payouts to investors, or launch capital expenditure (CAPEX) initiatives.

-The median buybacks-to-CAPEX ratio for this group was 1.78x between 2012 and 2017.
+The median buybacks-to-CAPEX ratio for public restaurants in the U.S. was 1.78x between 2012 and 2017.
 Dunkin’ Brands leads the group: it has spent 5.6 times as much capital on stock buybacks as it has on CAPEX.
-At the beginning of 2018, the coffee-and-donut giant entered into an accelerated share buyback agreement with dealers including CitiBank and JPM Chase Bank to repurchase an aggregate of $650 million of the company’s shares.
+At the beginning of 2018, the coffee-and-donut giant entered into an accelerated share buyback agreement with banks including CitiBank and JPM Chase Bank to repurchase an aggregate of $650 million of the company’s shares.

 Dine Brands and Jack in the Box had the second and third highest buyback-to-CAPEX ratios, with 4.5x and 3.4x, respectively.